Frequently Asked Questions (FAQ)

 Reasons you may not see your coursework from external institutions:

-- The most common reason is because SBCC has not received official transcripts from the previous institutions you have attended.
+- The most common reason is because SBCC has not received official transcripts from the previous institutions you have attended and you have not requested a review of your transcript.
+Evaluations do not happen automatically.

 - External coursework must be complete to be evaluated.
 In-progress coursework is not evaluated.
 If you have in-progress coursework you will need to submit updated official transcripts to SBCC.